spiraldoll/noh/documentation/basics.md

     THIS.say(counter)
 ```

-This is a (nonstandard) way to make a Noh interpreter say all integers from 0 to 20 except for multiples of 3.
+This is a (bad) way to make a Noh interpreter say all integers from 0 to 20 except for multiples of 3.

 # What now?